League and Self-Defense: Talks with PiS

 In late July, Law and Justice attempted to maintain the ruling coalition with Samoobrona and League of Polish Families, and sent LiS conditions needed to maintain the coalition.
 League and Self-Defense were to agree to unconditionally support the cabinet's bills, oppose strikes, vote in favor of waiving parliamentary immunity at the request of the prosecutor's office, and abandon the demand to set up a commission of inquiry into the actions of CBA.
 League and Self-Defense sent a counterproposal, demanding that PiS restore the laid off ministers, depoliticise secret services, fulfill the demands of protesting trade unions, increase pensions and minimum wage, and demand higher EU subsidies for Polish farmers.
 Lepper also announced that he would waive his immunity if the Sejm convenes on August 2 and adopts a resolution to establish a parliamentary commission of inquiry to investigate the activities of the CBA.
 However, PiS rejected these proposals, and stated that the conditions of LiS would "disorganize the work of the CBA".

+Jarosław Kaczyński outlined his vision for cooperation with LiS in a letter entitled “Conditions for good governance.”
+These conditions included the new party's support for all government proposals, refraining from any strike actions, opposition to the establishment of a parliamentary commission to investigate the CBA's action in Masuria, waiving the immunity of suspected MPs, removing from the government those who had committed serious moral abuses, and renouncing nepotism in government agencies.
+The conditions presented by the prime minister were aimed at completely breaking up Samoobrona and provoking its individual parliamentarians to switch to PiS or RLN, with LPR facing the same fate in the second instance.
+LiS agreed to the demands contained in the “Conditions for Good Governance,” stipulating, however, that social demands must be met, especially the increase in pensions and disability benefits.
+Kaczyński, unsatisfied with this response, began removing LiS members from the cabinet, starting with Daniel Pawłowiec, who held the position of deputy head of the Office of the Committee for European Integration.
+He then appointed Wojciech Mojzesowicz as Minister of Agriculture, which was a personal insult for Lepper, as he had a personal grudge against Mojzesowicz.
+This move by Kaczyński was seen as the official and final end of the coalition.